RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-03-21-amazon-linux-3/index.md

 ---
-title: "Amazon Linux 2023 is out"
+title: "Amazon Linux 2023 just dropped"
 date: "2023-03-21"
 description: "Amazon Linux 2023 is out.
 Here's what you should know about it"
 ---